 FMD is an endemic disease in several countries worldwide.
 It is caused by an aphthovirus of the family Picornaviridae and there are seven different serotypes (A, O, C, SAT1, SAT2, SAT3 and Asia1).
 Each serotype requires a specific vaccine to provide immunity, which may not be effective against all of the strains within each serotype.

 FMD is endemic in most African countries and the Middle East, in several parts of Asia and in very limited areas of South America.
 Countries currently free of FMD are under constant threat of an incursion due to the transboundary condition of the disease, outbreaks in which can occur sporadically.

 FMD is recognised by the World Organization for Animal Health (OIE) as a transmissible disease that is potentially serious and rapidly spread.
 Foot and Mouth disease has severe socio-economic consequences as livestock productivity is seriously affected.
 This viral infection costs Africa approximately US$2.3bn per year in economic losses, and both regional and international trade of animals and animal products are compromised and disrupted.

 The clinical signs depend on many different factors such as the strain of the virus, the age and species of the animal, and the exposure dose.

 Typically, the animal affected presents ulcers and wounds in the mouth and feet, causing hypersalivation and lameness.
 Specifically blisters can appear on the nose, lips, tongue, inside the mouth, between the toes, above the hooves, on the teats and at pressure points on the skin.
-Other frequent symptoms are fever, depression, loss of appetite and weight, growth retardation and heavy losses in milk production.
+Other frequent symptoms are fever, loss of appetite and weight, growth retardation and heavy losses in milk production.
 In young animals sudden death can be seen.